Know the Signs of Emotional Dependency So That You Can Recover

 Social pain is no less serious or severe than physical pain.
 And relationships have an incredible potential for healing.
 Research tells us that the relationship between the therapist and client can support and promote many positive transformations in your life.

-Working with an online therapist can help you to build your self-confidence, develop coping strategies, and re-write some of your personal narratives to ones that are more healing, positive, self-affirming.
+Working with an online therapist can help you to build your self-confidence, develop coping strategies, and re-write some of your personal narratives to ones that are more healing, positive, and self-affirming.
 You can overcome your emotional dependence and build a network of healthy and sustaining relationships, beginning with yourself.